nerdcubed/n3bot-issues/README.md

 Make sure the bug hasn't been reported already.
 If still you have anything to add about it, then leave a comment on the issue.

 ## Submitting Feature Requests
-Feature requests must be related to the bot; any feature requests that are more about the Discord guild in general should be submitted using the `!suggestion` command on Discord, as any posted here will be removed.
+Feature requests must be related to the bot; any feature requests that are more about the Discord guild in general should be submitted using the `/suggestion` command on Discord, as any posted here will be removed.

 Please try to be as descriptive as you can with your feature requests, we're not mind readers.